The Schulich School of Medicine & Dentistry Admissions Office has moved to our new location in the Health Sciences Addition H103.

 Spaces sometimes become available in the second year due to attrition.
 Admission beyond the second dental year is not permitted and admission to the second dental year will be considered only if a vacancy exists for that year.
 In these circumstances, we accept transfer students who meet the following requirements:

-- Must currently be enrolled in an accredited undergraduate dental program.(Currently this would be limited to accredited schools in North America, Australia & New Zealand).
+- Must currently be enrolled in an accredited undergraduate dental program.(Currently this would be limited to accredited schools in North America, Australia, New Zealand and Ireland).
 Applicants who have been required to withdraw by a dental school for academic or other reasons will usually be ineligible for admission to 2nd year.

 - Must be Canadian citizens or permanent residents of Canada.